Why come to Fontainebleau?

 Transport options from Paris

-TGV to Gare de Lyon then regional trainFontainebleau: for those coming from other major French cities, taking the TGV to Gare de Lyon is a quick and efficient solution.
-Once in Paris, simply take the regional train (Transilien ligne R) to Fontainebleau.
+TGV to Gare de Lyon then regional trainFor those coming from other major French cities, taking a high-speed train (TGV) to Gare de Lyon station is a quick and efficient solution.
+Once you arrive in Paris, simply take the regional train (Transilien line R) to Fontainebleau.

 Getting to Fontainebleau from the airports